-where q 1- charge of the first body; E 2- the intensity of the field of the second body.
-Accordingly, the force will act on the second body
+where q 1 is the charge of the first body; E 2- field strength of the second body.
+On the second body, respectively, the force will act

-where q 2- charge of the first body; E 1- the intensity of the field of the second body.
+where q2 is the charge of the first body; E 1- field strength of the second body.

 An electrically charged body interacts with the electric field of another charged body.